paolosabatino/plugin.video.rivedila7/README.md

 ### Changelog
+3.1.0 (2019-08-03)
+- update due to La7's transfer of all video content to new servers

 3.0.0 (2019-07-30)
 - restored all the functions due to restyling of the La7 site
 - added new section Teche La7-The Protagonists